 Easily recognised because of the brazed on carbide tip and the look of the tip being flat without any noticable cutting edge.
 Was originally invented to be used by hand, and very slowly with a lot of pressure.
 Lubricated with water to cool the tip down.
-A common problem with using this drill be is running the drill too fast without any lubrication.
+A common problem with using this drill bit is running the drill too fast without any lubrication.

-A good tip for starting the drill on the slippery tile or glass is to put scotch tap or cellotape across the tile where you want to drill, then the drill will grip on the tape until it starts to cut into the material.
+A good tip for starting the drill on the slippery tile or glass is to put scotch tape or cellotape across the tile where you want to drill, then the drill will grip on the tape until it starts to cut into the material.